imd1005-web-development-winter-2023/assignment-02/README.md

   * Hero section
   * Three (3) additional content sections
   * HTML form such as a Contact form
-    * with minimum of one input element and one submit button
+    * with a minimum of one input element and one submit button
-    * the form can be in the footer OR can be an additional section of content
+    * the form can be placed anywhere on the page, either embedded in another section of content or as it's own section of content
-    * the form does not count as one of your three (3) content sections
 * Footer
   * Logo
   * Year and Copyright symbol
+  * Optional: Navigation links, address, contact information, other footer elements

-At the bottom of this page there is a sample design of a web page that would meet the content requirements
+Below you will find a sample design of a web page that would meet the content requirements.

 ## Assignment acceptance criteria